scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/national-cloud-plattforms.md

 **Description:**\
 The URL of Azure Key Vaults.
 It defaults to `https://vault.azure.net`.

-For GCC High use `https://vault.usgovcloudapi.net`.
+For GCC High, use `https://vault.usgovcloudapi.net`.

 ## AppConfig:AzureCloudConfig:ManagementEndpoint